No, you can't buy a COVID vaccine online, so ignore that text

 Avoiding vaccine-related fraud

 The FBI urges people to be wary of any email, text message or phone call that comes from a sender you don't recognize and offers information about the coronavirus vaccine.
-Instead, get your information about vaccines from official sources, like state and local health departments, the Food and Drug Administration and your doctor.
+As with any message from an unknown sender, don't click, download or share your password.
+Get your information about vaccines from official sources, like state and local health departments, the Food and Drug Administration and your doctor.

 Next, be mindful that your health information can also be used for medical identity theft.
 Give out your insurance or health information only to professionals you know and trust, and monitor your insurance claims to make sure no one else is using your health insurance.
 What's more, don't trust strangers who send unsolicited messages offering Medicare benefits, coronavirus tests or vaccines in exchange for your personal data, including your Medicare information.
 According to the US Department of Health and Human Services, that's another scam that's become common in the pandemic.